 Most were driven out of northern Mali by a French-led intervention force in January 2013, though they still control some territory in the far north.

-to the French-led peacekeeping mission in order to free up French resources for the fight against the "Islamic State"following the Paris terror attacks.
+Germany this week announced that it would contribute up to 650 troops to the French-led peacekeeping mission in order to free up French resources for the fight against the "Islamic State" following the Paris terror attacks.

 The UN mission is supporting a nascent peace process in Mali signed between Tuareg rebels and the government earlier this year.
 If implemented, the agreement would grant greater autonomy to ethnic Tuaregs.